All Episodes

 That's what I wanted to say, but I can't say it because we're shut down.

-We're called racist.
+We're called racists.

-Even though we're not racist, I feel like these are some of my friends that say I'm not racist at all.
+Even though we're not racist, I feel like these are some of my friends that say, I'm not racist at all.

 I love everybody.

-I what is wrong with standing for the national anthem?
+What is wrong with standing for the national anthem?

 What is wrong for standing for the red, white, and blue?